rh072005/SwashbuckleAspNetVersioningShim/README.md

 This library aids the use of [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) and [ASP NET Web API Versioning](https://github.com/Microsoft/aspnet-api-versioning) together and started from my attempt at resolving [Swashbuckle.AspNetCore issue 244](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/244)

-Note: Development has been carried out with [URL path versioning](https://github.com/Microsoft/aspnet-api-versioning/wiki/Versioning-via-the-URL-Path) in mind.
-I've not tested it with the other versioning conventions that API versioning provide.

 ## Getting started

 - Start by creating a new ASP.NET Core Web Application